 UCF requires that the teaching-related performances of all Graduate Teaching Associates (Position Code 9183), Graduate Teaching Assistants (Position Code 9184), and Graduate Teaching Assistant-Graders (Position Code 9187) be assessed at the end of each term that the student serves as a GTA.
 To retain a graduate assistantship, students must complete their duties satisfactorily.
 All graduate assistants who teach courses for the university are evaluated annually by both the College of Arts and Humanities and the College of Graduate Studies.
 Those who do not pass these evaluations may lose their assistantships unless they can be assigned other responsibilities.
-GTAs are evaluated according to criteria on the GTA Performance Assessment Form in addition to departmental criteria.
 Graduate assistants with assignments other than teaching are evaluated by their supervisors and/or the T&T Program Director.